 Now let’s get on.

-I’ve updated my popular post from 2011 and reviewed the popular popsicles you can find in most grocery stores.
+I’ve updated my popular post from 2011 and reviewed the popular store-bought popsicles.

-Similar to my original post, this popsicle list excludes products with artificial sweeteners.
+Similar to my original post, this popsicle list does not include products containing artificial sweeteners.

 What are the Best Popsicles from the Supermarket?

-I looked at calories, total carbohydrate, and added sugar, as well as overall nutrient content.
+For this review, I looked at the nutritional value including calories, total carbohydrates, and added sugar, as well as overall nutrient content.

 This came down to fruit popsicles, mostly.